randomuser234-g/Sonic-3-Beta-lightly-fixed/README.md

 -Proper explosion sound.

+-EndPanel now loads based off the player object, so now Sonic Alone and Tails Alone are fixed (not Knuckles since he's just Sonic's object at the moment)

 -Robotnik in LBZ2 takes 8 hits instead of 1.

 Sonic Retro and TCRF for source of some changes